Lomnice nad Popelkou: History

-The first written mention of Lomnice nad Popelkou is from 1308–1314 in Chronicle of Dalimil, where it is written about the origin of the town's coat of arms in 1242.
+The first written mention of Lomnice nad Popelkou written between 1308 and 1314 is in Chronicle of Dalimil, where there is written about the origin of the town's coat of arms in 1242.
 Due to the harsh climatic conditions, Lomnice area was colonized at the turn of the 12th and 13th centuries.
-The first documented owner was Albrecht von Wallenstein in 1308.
+The first documented owner was Albrecht of Waldstein in 1308.
+The Waldstein family owned Lomnice until the end of the 14th century.
+In that time Lomnice was already referred to as a town and was acquired by Knights of Košík.

-Until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Semily – Semil District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+After the Hussite Wars, Lomnice often changed owners, which lasted until 1524.
+From 1524 to 1654, the town was owned again by the Waldstein family and experienced a time of greatest prosperity and development.
+The development stopped because of the Thirty Years' War.
+In 1654, Lomnice was bought by Counts of Morzin.
+They owned the estate until 1796.
+In 1796–1834, the town was a property of Ignác Falge, a rich merchant.
+The last aristocratic owners of the estate were Counts of Rohan.

 Demographics

 Economy

 The largest employer based in the town is Samohýl group a.s., engaged in the wholesale and distribution of veterinary drugs and products, and pet food and pet accessories.

+Transport

+Lomnice nad Popelkou is the starting point of the railway lines to Městec Králové and Stará Paka.

 Sport

 The town has a notable ski club LSK Lomnice nad Popelkou, represented by ski jumpers such as Roman Koudelka or Čestmír Kožíšek.
 The club was founded in 1925.